-Pursuant to the terms of the conveyances creating the Royalties, ECA will have the responsibility to market, or cause to be marketed, the natural gas production related to the Underlying Properties.
+Pursuant to the terms of the conveyances creating the Royalties, ECA has the responsibility to market, or cause to be marketed, the natural gas production related to the Underlying Properties.
 The terms of the conveyances creating the Royalties do not permit ECA to charge any marketing fee when determining the proceeds upon which the royalty payments will be calculated.
-As a result, the proceeds to the Trust from the sales of natural gas production from the Underlying Properties will be determined based on the same price (net of post-production costs) that ECA receives for natural gas production attributable to ECA's retained interest.
+As a result, the proceeds to the Trust from the sales of natural gas production from the Underlying Properties are determined based on the same price (net of post-production costs) that ECA receives for natural gas production attributable to ECA's retained interest.

 A wholly owned subsidiary of ECA markets the majority of ECA's operated production and markets substantially all of the gas produced from the Underlying Properties.
 Such subsidiary enters into gas sales arrangements with large aggregators of supply and these arrangements may be on a month-to-month basis or may be for a term of up to one year or longer.
 The natural gas is sold at a market price and subsequently any applicable post-production costs will be deducted.
-The Trust will not be charged any fee for marketing by ECA.
-Currently the primary aggregators of supply with whom ECA currently does business in the AMI are BP Energy Company, Centerpoint Energy Services, Inc., South Jersey Resource Group and Hess Corporation.
+The terms of the conveyances creating the Royalties do not permit ECA to charge any marketing fee when determining the proceeds upon which the royalty payments will be calculated.
+Primary aggregators of supply with whom ECA currently does business in the AMI are NextEra Energy Power Marketing, LLC, Tenaska Marketing Ventures, PPL EnergyPlus, LLC, and Shell Energy North America (US), L.P.
 In addition to providing marketing services, ECA's subsidiary purchases all of the production from the Underlying Properties and those sales account for 100% of the revenue from the Underlying Properties.

 Substantially all of the production from the Producing Wells and the PUD Wells is or will be gathered by ECA's Greene County Gathering System.
 The Trust pays the initial Post-Production Services Fee of \$0.52 per MMBtu for use of this system, including ECA's costs to gather, compress, transport, process, treat, dehydrate and market the gas.
-This fee is fixed until ECA's drilling obligation is satisfied; thereafter, ECA may increase this fee to the extent necessary to recover certain capital expenditures on the Greene County Gathering System made after the completion of the drilling period, provided the resulting charge does not exceed the prevailing charges in the area for similar services.
-This fee does not include the cost of fuel used in the compression process or equivalent electricity charges when electric compressors are used.
-The December 31, 2010 reserve report described elsewhere in this report assumes a 5% retainage for compression fuel and line loss on the Greene County Gathering System.
-This percentage represents current operating conditions, though such level may fluctuate going forward.
+This fee was fixed until ECA's drilling obligation was satisfied; however, ECA may increase this fee to the extent necessary to recover certain capital expenditures on the Greene County Gathering System made after the completion of the drilling period, provided the resulting charge does not exceed the prevailing charges in the area for similar services.
+This fee does not include the cost of fuel used in the compression process or equivalent electricity charges when electric compressors are used, firm transportation charges on interstate gas pipelines, or other 3 rd party charges.
 The Trust's cash available for distribution will be reduced by ECA's deductions for these post-production services.